Eintracht aiming to help returning Jovic get 'back on track'

-Eintracht Frankfurt hope returning to familiar surroundings can help Luka Jovic rediscover his best form after the striker completed his loan move from Real Madrid.
+Eintracht Frankfurt hopes returning to familiar surroundings can help Luka Jovic rediscover his best form after the striker completed his loan move from Real Madrid.

 The Serbia international has rejoined the Bundesliga club for the remainder of the season, having made just five appearances for Madrid in all competitions this term.

-Eintracht are hopeful the 23-year-old can now "get back on track" in Germany, with the temporary switch suiting all parties involved.
+Eintracht is hopeful the 23 year-old can now "get back on track" in Germany, with the temporary switch suiting all parties involved.

 "Real Madrid know that he is in good hands with us and that he can develop here.
 And it is clear to us that we have another excellent option to play up front."

-Jovic – who scored just two goals for Madrid following his big-money move – will not have to serve a quarantine period having already had COVID-19, as confirmed by Frankfurt's health department.
+Jovic – who scored just two goals for Madrid after his big-money move – will not have to serve a quarantine period having already had COVID-19, as confirmed by Frankfurt's health department.